Often by the time you get to the end of a child’s observation, the beginning answers and questions are ancient history.

 PLEASE TAKE ON THIS GOAL!

 Most TCKs have friends all over the world.
 We have even heard of “global families sorting their friends by continents”.
 Today’s world of social media has helped enormously.
 A new challenge facing some is to make “in person” friends in the new place rather than spend all of their time on Facebook with friends from a previous location.

 You can find one of the best videos on loneliness here: http://www.upworthy.com/loneliness-illustrated-so-beautifully-you-will-need-to-tell-someone?c=upw1

 Are you giving up something important?

-As a result, her professional opportunities in Korea will not be as wide as those for another Korean student who had been raised in the Korean educational system.
-This challenge is especially pronounced for TCKs who wish to pursue skilled professions such as medicine and law in their passport countries.
+As a result, her professional opportunities in Korea will not be as extensive as those for another Korean student who had been raised in the Korean educational system.
+This challenge is especially pronounced for TCKs, who wish to pursue skilled professions such as medicine and law in their passport countries.
 Because of their highly specialized terminology, education and proficiency in the language of the passport country is essential for success.
 Unless TCKs receive supplemental education in these languages, they may miss out on opportunities in these areas.